 Choose the perfect containers.

 Egg cartons are perfect for tiny seeds, and paper cups with holes punched in the bottoms (a use for all those Tim Hortons cups!) are perfect for bigger seeds.
+If you have a large amount of seeding to do, we have a Seed Starting Kit that should do the trick.

 Next, a little water and sunshine.